Assemblies for Democracy and the Campaign for a Citizens-led Constitutional Convention: A brief history by Corinna Lotz

 In response to these constitutional challenges/upheavals we organised a one-day conference, Re-Imagine Democracy, in March 2015 at London Southbank University.
 This was attended by 100 people who participated in a dozen working groups.

-Then, in May 2015, the election of a conservative government by just 24.3% of the electorate was a clear indicator of the increasingly unrepresentative and undemocratic nature of the political system.
-Just after the election, as part of Occupy Democracy people came together opposite the Houses of Parliament to call for “Real Democracy Now!”. openDemocracy founder Anthony Barnett joined speakers from Assemblies for Democracy to address the historic crisis of representative democracy.
+Then, in May 2015, the election of a Conservative government by just 24.3% of the electorate was a clear indicator of the increasingly unrepresentative and undemocratic nature of the political system.
+Just after the election, under the auspices of Occupy Democracy people came together opposite the Houses of Parliament to call for “Real Democracy Now!”. openDemocracy founder Anthony Barnett joined speakers from Assemblies for Democracy to address the historic crisis of representative democracy.
 They all raised the need for constitutional change and a citizen’s convention to work for this.
 The need for a citizens’ constitutional convention had already been one of Occupy Democracy’s core demands.

 In June 2015, on the 800th anniversary of the Magna Carta, we were invited to speak at the Festival of Democracy, camped near Runnymede, where the great charter was signed in 1215.
 The gathering agreed to campaign for a citizens’ convention on the constitution.
 Assemblies for Democracy were also held in Glasgow and Manchester.
 A planning group began to meet in Swansea.
 A UK-wide Assembly of Assemblies was formed via Skype to share ideas.